 The Management Services Agreement had an initial term of six months.
 On June 30, 2015, the Company entered into an amendment that extended the term of the Management Services Agreement to December 31, 2015 and provided for automatic renewal for successive one year periods, unless and until terminated.in accordance with the terms set forth therein, which include, under certain circumstances, the payment by the Company of certain termination fees to SP Corporate.
 On March 10, 2016, the Company entered into a Second Amendment to the Management Services Agreement with SPH Services, Inc. ("SPH Services") pursuant to which SPH Services assumed rights and responsibilities of SP Corporate and the services provided by SPH Services to the Company were modified pursuant to the terms of the amendment.
 SPH Services is the parent of SP Corporate and an affiliate of SPH Group Holdings LLC.
-Also on March 10, 2016, the Company entered into a Transfer Agreement with SPH Services pursuant to which the parties agreed to transfer to the Company certain individuals who provide corporate services to the Company.
+On March 10, 2016, the Company entered into a Transfer Agreement with SPH Services pursuant to which the parties agreed to transfer to the Company certain individuals who provide corporate services to the Company.

-Under the Management Services Agreement, the Company pays a fixed monthly fee of \$175,000 in consideration for the services and incremental costs as incurred.
+Pursuant to the Management Services Agreement, the Company pays a fixed monthly fee of \$175,000 in consideration for the services and incremental costs as incurred.
 The fees payable under the Management Services Agreement are subject to review and such adjustments as may be agreed upon by the parties.
-Total expenses incurred related to the Management Services Agreement for the three months ended October 31, 2016 and 2015 were \$0.5 million and \$0.5 million, respectively.
-As of October 31, 2016, no amounts were due to SPH Services.
+Total expenses incurred related to the Management Services Agreement for the three months ended April 30, 2017 and 2016 were both \$0.6 million.
+Total expenses incurred related to the Management Services Agreement for the nine months ended April 30, 2017 and 2016 were both \$1.7 million.
+As of April 30, 2017, \$0.4 million was due to SPH Services.
 As of July 31, 2016, amounts due to SP Corporate SPH Services were \$0.5 million.